cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-materialized-view.md

 DISTRIBUTED BY (column [opclass], [ ... ] )
 DISTRIBUTED RANDOMLY
 DISTRIBUTED REPLICATED
-:   Used to declare the Greenplum Database distribution policy for the materialized view data.
+:   Used to declare the Cloudberry Database distribution policy for the materialized view data.
 For information about a table distribution policy, see [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md).

 ## Notes